dsp2003/clef/README.md

 + http://community.playstarbound.com/resources/2978/ - Screams (by LoPhatKao)
 + http://community.playstarbound.com/resources/2995/ - It's over 9000 (by SoulOfSorin)
 + http://community.playstarbound.com/resources/2999/ - Static Toy Block (by IllidanS4)
++ http://community.playstarbound.com/resources/3049/ - Platform Books (by TanzNukeTerror)

 Version history
 ---------------

-- 2015/08/0x v48 - moved to July 31 Nightly support, temporarily splitted Sandbox plugin into Stable and Nightly versions
+- 2015/08/07 v48 - moved to July 31 Nightly support, temporarily splitted Sandbox plugin into Stable and Nightly versions, fixed Jelly Boss (thank you, Sayter!) and Fatal Circuit's behaviour, Book blocks turned into platform (thanks to TanzNukeTerror), moved learning of robot recipes to Brain Extractor pickup, moved learning of Artificial Brain to Superior Brain pickup, added 5-stage questline for Glitch Mercenary and Penguin Promoter ("The Brain Hunter" quest merged into it), added Broken Fatal Claw dagger (thanks to Kawa for giving me the idea ^w^)
 - 2015/07/17 v47 - de-coloured Frogg's Furnishing in Nightly, fixed crash for 42-slot container (reported by Anonfox123), added proper description to Avian God Wings (no means to craft it yet)
 - 2015/07/12 v46 - moved to July 10 Nightly support, fixed emerald ore distribution values, restored learning of Ice Block recipe on Ice pickup, added learning of ice furniture recipes on Ice Block pickup, rewritten drill and pickaxe descriptions to reflect mod's mechanics, merged in recolour for Titanium Ore and Titanium Bars (thanks to MetalTxus), fixed NoLag code for July 10 Nightly (some code splitted again)
 - 2015/07/07 v45 - moved to July 1 Nightly support, patched toy (Lego) block to be static (thanks to IllidanS4), added craftable dreadwing blocks (thanks to shardshunt), added craftable hi-tech pickaxe and hi-tech drill